-The Company reported total revenue of \$231.8 million (2016: \$220.9 million) and a profit for the year ended 30 June 2017 of \$25.1 million (2016: \$18.8 million).
+The Company reported total revenue of \$244.6 million (2017: \$231.8 million) and a profit for the year ended 30 June 2018 of \$44.4 million (2017: \$25.1 million).

-The 2016/17 financial year represented the third year of the Company's new strategic plan.
-The plan included objectives to:
+The 2017/18 financial year continued the Company's updated strategic plan.

+The plan includes objectives to:

-- operate safely - undertake a comprehensive refurbishment of all passenger areas on both Spirit of Tasmania vessels - add more day sailings to provide additional capacity for passengers - reduce average passenger fares by 14.8 per cent in real terms over four years - maintain the Company's current freight service.
+- operate safely and reliably - undertake approval and planning for new tonnage to replace current vessels in the early 2020s - continue to add more day sailings to provide additional capacity for passengers and over height vehicles - maintain the Company's current freight service.